nyfix/OZ/doc/pol.pl.md

 ----------| -------
 -g | Specifies a "grep" string that is used to filter the output.
 You can specify any valid Perl regex for grep-string (see example below).

+The output of the command is in tab-separated format, and can easily be imported into most spreadsheet programs.

+### Notes

-> Note that the log file must contain naming messages (`log_level_naming` in mama.properties) to get the process's name and PID.
+1. The log file must contain naming messages (`log_level_naming` in mama.properties) to get the process's name and PID.
+2. Only the first CONNECT REQ from a particular endpoint is displayed -- subsequent CONNECT REQ messages are discarded.

 ## Example